Tannhäuser, Lohengrin, and Die Meistersinger

 Lohengrin received its premiere in Weimer in 1850, directed by Liszt.
 Wagner, tucked away in Switzerland to avoid the German police and their arrest warrant, was unable to attend.

 The opera is in three acts with a shimmering prelude representing the Holy Grail.
 It takes place in 10th-century Antwerp, and opens on the banks of the River Scheldt.
-In the opera’s most recent Bayreuth production, the chorus, which has a substantial role, was costumed as rats.
+In a recent Bayreuth production, the chorus, which has a substantial role, was costumed as rats.
 No, that is not a typo.
 Check it out online; it looks like a bad community production of Nutcracker.

 Telramund and his witchy wife Ortrud spend most of the act thinking up ways to upset Elsa and make her worry about this total unknown she’s about to marry.
 They do a good job.